m-kupiec/compendium-typescript/README.md

 ## Type Definitions

+"some design patterns make it difficult for types to be inferred automatically (for example, patterns that use dynamic programming).
+To cover these cases, TypeScript supports an extension of the JavaScript language, which offers places for you to tell TypeScript what the types should be." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html))

 "there are two syntaxes for building types: Interfaces and Types.
 You should prefer `interface`.
 Use `type` when you need specific features." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html))